Middletown, Missouri

 Middletown is a city in Montgomery County, Missouri, United States.
 The population was 171 at the 2020 census.

 History

-Middletown was laid out in 1834, and so named on account of its location midway in an agricultural district.
+Middletown was laid out in 1834, and so named on account of "its location at the crossing of roads leading from east to west and from north to south."

 Geography

 Middletown is located in northern Montgomery County at (39.127475, -91.414681).
 Missouri Route 161 passes through the south side of the city as Johnson Street, leading south-southwest 14 mi to Montgomery City, the county seat, and northeast 21 mi to Bowling Green.

 According to the U.S. Census Bureau, Middletown has a total area of 0.32 sqmi, all land.
 Coon Creek, an east-flowing tributary of the West Fork of the Cuivre River, crosses the southwest corner of the city.
 The Cuivre River is a direct tributary of the Mississippi.